Grant Odishaw: Men's

 It was with Howard that Odishaw had his most success.
-The team won another provincial title in 2000.
-At the 2000 Labatt Brier, they lost in the final British Columbia's Greg McAulay.
+The team won another provincial title in 2000, defeating Jim Sullivan in the New Brunswick final.
+At the 2000 Labatt Brier, they lost in the final to British Columbia's Greg McAulay.
 Odishaw was a member of the Howard rink at the 2001 Canadian Olympic Curling Trials, which finished in 4th.

-They won another provincial title in 2002.
-They finished in third place at the 2002 Nokia Brier.
-They repeated in 2003, and finished in 4th at the 2003 Nokia Brier.
-And finally, they won a third straight provincial title in 2004.
+The Howard won another provincial title in 2002, defeating Mike Kennedy to win the Tankard.
+They finished in third place at the 2002 Nokia Brier, after losing to Ontario's John Morris rink.
+They repeated as provincial champions in 2003, defeating Odishaw's brother Terry in the New Brunswick final, capping off a second straight unbeaten Tankard run.
+The team would go on to finish in 4th at the 2003 Nokia Brier, after losing to Mark Dacey, now representing Nova Scotia, in the 3 vs. 4 game.

+The team won a third straight provincial title in 2004, once again going undefeated and beat Terry Odishaw in the final.
 This time, at the 2004 Nokia Brier, the rink missed the playoffs after losing in a tiebreaker game to British Columbia's Jay Peachey.